ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 > **Before you proceed to the next section, make sure your directory data has values for attributes that you can use to define segments**.
 If your directory data does not have values for the attributes you want to use, then all user accounts must be updated to include that information before you proceed with information barriers.
 To get help with this, see the following resources:<br/>- [Configure user account properties with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/configure-user-account-properties-with-office-365-powershell)<br/>- [Add or update a user's profile information using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal)

 ### Define segments using PowerShell

+Defining segments does not effect users; it just sets the stage for information barrier policies to be defined and then applied.

 1. To define an organizational segment, use the **New-OrganizationSegment** cmdlet with the **UserGroupFilter** parameter that corresponds to the [attribute](information-barriers-attributes.md) you want to use.